- Policy

 Other profiles

-Copy link to Other profilesAccess the full list of providers at this link: Development Co-operation Profiles.
+Copy link to Other profilesAccess the full list of providers of development co-operation at: Development Co-operation Profiles.

 Additional resources

-APCI (2025), Peruvian Technical Cooperation Offer Catalogue 2025-2026, Peruvian Agency for International Cooperation, https://www.gob.pe/institucion/apci/informes-publicaciones/6638757-peruvian-technical-cooperation-offer-catalogue-2025-2026
+APCI (2025), Peruvian Technical Cooperation Offer Catalogue 2025-2026, Peruvian Agency for International Cooperation, https://www.gob.pe/institucion/apci/informes-publicaciones/6638757-peruvian-technical-cooperation-offer-catalogue-2025-2026.

-SEGIB (2025), Informe de la Cooperación Sur-Sur y Triangular en Iberoamérica 2024, Ibero-American General Secretariat, Madrid, https://www.segib.org/?document=informe-de-la-cooperacion-sur-sur-y-triangular-en-iberoamerica-2024
+SEGIB (2025), Informe de la Cooperación Sur-Sur y Triangular en Iberoamérica 2024, Ibero-American General Secretariat, Madrid, https://www.segib.org/?document=informe-de-la-cooperacion-sur-sur-y-triangular-en-iberoamerica-2024 (in Spanish).

-On 25 January 2022, the OECD Council decided to open accession discussions with Peru, and on 10 June 2022, adopted a Roadmap for the OECD Accession of Peru.
+On 25 January 2022, the OECD Council decided to open accession discussions with Peru and on 10 June 2022 adopted a Roadmap for the OECD Accession of Peru.
 Since 2018, Peru has been implementing an Action Plan to support its reform agenda, drawing on OECD legal instruments, bodies and evidence-based analysis.
 In June 2023, Peru submitted its Initial Memorandum and is advancing in its accession process.

 The methodological notes provide further details on the definitions and statistical methodologies applied.